odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

    ![](./Images/Image16.png)

-1.Once the new repository is created, **copy the URL** of your repo and paste it into a notepad for future use.
+1. Once the new repository is created, **copy the URL** of your repo and paste it into a notepad for future use.

    ![](./Images/Image25.png)